M.A. Clinical Mental Health Counseling

 Program Evaluation & Outcomes

-24 Graduates from the Clinical Mental Health Counseling program in the past year.
+61 Graduates from the Clinical Mental Health Counseling program this past year.

 Onsite Counseling Clinic

-In addition to class time, students have the opportunity for direct client contact at Bushnell’s operational onsite counseling clinic.
-Under the supervision of clinically experienced faculty, students in the Clinical Mental Health Counseling program provide low-cost, confidential counseling to adults in the community.
+Students have the opportunity to have a fieldwork placement at Bushnell’s onsite counseling clinic.
+Under the supervision of clinically experienced faculty, students in the Clinical Mental Health Counseling program provide low-cost, confidential counseling to Bushnell students and adults in the community.

 Admissions Requirements